 The purposes and activities of student organizations at Trinity University are to reflect and complement the institution's academic mission and its intent is to encourage each student's personal development and achievement.

 Registered Student Organizations: Registered student organizations (RSOs) are established by and for students to experience co-curricular learning while participating in activities that are of interest to each organization.
 RSOs are voluntary associations of students wishing to pursue a common special interest or engage in social activities.
-RSOs are required to have a faculty or staff advisor.
+RSOs are required to have a faculty or staff adviser.

 Fraternity & Sorority: Fraternities and sororities refer to social Greek-lettered organizations.
 Membership cannot be held in more than one organization at the collegiate level.
 These organizations are defined as single sex, selective, and fulfill the Greek pillars of leadership, scholarship, camaraderie, and service.
 Fraternities and sororities are strongly encouraged to have a faculty or staff adviser, in addition to an alumni adviser.